bu-528-sp19/Functions-as-a-Service/Original_README .md

 ## 3. Scope and Features Of The Project:

-The project aims to implement FaaS for taxi driver passenger system data analysis, which includes a frontend webpage to gather passenger - driver information, and a presenting mechanism to add, update and present the locations of each driver and passenger.
-Last, a pairing process will be made to pair drivers and passenger by their requests.
+The project aims to implement FaaS for taxi data analysis, which includes taxi route real time capture, taxi routes density analysis, passenger population flow map, and taxi driver route recommendation upon emergency or sudden events.

-The second part is the benchmark for Openwhisk.
-The project will monitor and analyze the metrics of Openwhisk.
-Including the activation count, cold start count for invokers/controllers, and the latency test result.

 In summary, the FaaS would serve as a tool to give thorough real time analysis on taxi running status, and to give special recommendations during emergency or sudden events. <br><br>

 <div align="center">
 <img src="./images/stages.png" width="80%" height="80%">